-Here’s a set of guidelines you can use to be confident your congregation’s data and computers are safe.
+Here’s a set of guidelines you can use to help keep your congregation’s data and computers safe.

 Consider joining a community of congregational technology users for ongoing support.
 Take two minutes to subscribe to the Unitarian Universalist Association (UUA) ChurchMgmtSoftware email list where you can ask a question, search for an answer, or give someone else a hand.
 After subscribing, you’ll receive an email asking for confirmation.
 In the email, select the link labeled “Or visit this web page” for best results.